A Christmas Carol: A Ghost Story of Christmas

 by Paul Morella

-This is A Christmas Carol as Charles Dickens wrote it and originally intended for it to be experienced.
-A lot of productions claim to be faithful to the original story, but this IS the original story – the text is 99% from the novella – in Dickens’s own words.
+This is A CHRISTMAS CAROL as Charles Dickens wrote it and originally intended for it to be experienced.
+I’ve always found it ironic that what makes this version so unique is the fact that it is so true to the original manuscript.
+A lot of productions claim to be faithful to the original story, but this IS the original story – the text is exactly 99.5% from the novella – in Dickens’ own words (of the 12,984 words in the adaptation, only 65 are not from the original).
 It’s unlike any production audiences may have seen and it restores the beautiful simplicity of the original narrative.

 It’s a One-Person Show?

 Yes, it’s a one-person show, but not in a conventional sense.
-A lot of people may not realize that Dickens actually wrote the story to be presented by a solo performer.
-There is a great theatricality in Dickens’s prose - unforgettable characters, descriptive language, vibrant imagery, and vivid encounters practically leap off the page - and the first-person narrative style is perfectly suited to the solo performer format.
+A little-known fact is that Dickens actually wrote the story to be presented by a solo performer.
+The words were meant to be spoken aloud, and the narration itself has an urgency and an immediacy that perfectly align with the story-telling dynamic.
+There is a great theatricality in Dickens’ prose - unforgettable characters, descriptive language, vibrant imagery, and vivid encounters practically leap off the page - and the first-person narrative style is perfectly suited to the solo performer format.

 How does it work with one person?

-Through an interactive combination of story-telling and theater.
-As the narrator, I act as a sort of guide, leading the audience into a magical world rich with character, atmosphere and action – like a tale told around the Christmas fire.
+Through an interactive and experiential combination of story-telling and theatre.
+As the narrator, I act as a sort of guide, leading the audience into a magical world rich with character, atmosphere and action – like a tale told around a Christmas fire.
 It’s a pop-up book come to life.

 Is it a “reading” of the original story?